 If your card won’t arrive before your appointment or you are not European, the clinics will accept travel insurance instead.

 The fastest way to get this information is to Google it.
 Your own bank, (health) insurance company or travel agency may offer cheap travel insurance.
 You can choose whichever cheapest insurance will cover you.
 It usually costs no more than 2-4 euros per day. (this is not applicable for Poland)

 In Poland you can get a travel insurance via insurance agency or travel agent.
 You can request it online, for the days during which you will be in the Netherlands.
 Cost (depending on the length) should be around 20-30 PLN.
 All the clinic needs is a polis number.

-According to the Dutch abortion law, there must be at least five days between a visit to the doctor where the pregnancy was confirmed and an abortion.
-This is to give the pregnant person time to think.
+No, you do not have to wait once you have an appointment.
+Before 2023, the Dutch abortion law stated that there must be at least five days between a visit to the doctor where the pregnancy was confirmed and an abortion.
+However, the law was changed in 2023 to remove this policy.

 It depends on how you are traveling.
 Medically there is no reason for why you should wait before or after your abortion.
 We have assisted many clients who drove to the Netherlands the night before their procedure, and left right after.
 This can be done if you travel by bus / van or have a trusted friend or family member with you who can drive you home, since you cannot drive for 24h after your abortion due to the sedation.